What Is This?

 Keep in Touch

 Candice and Gabriel have taught variations of Blindfolded Contact Dance lasting between 20 minutes and 3 hours.
 Workshops can be adapted for corporate team building settings, conferences, festivals, and private gatherings.
 Interested in bringing BFC to your next event or simply want to join our email list?
-Fill out our contact form below.
+Message us: info (at) blindfoldedcontact (dot) com.